-At our 2020 annual meeting of stockholders, our stockholders voted to approve, on an advisory basis, the compensation of our named executive officers, as disclosed in the proxy statement for that meeting.
+At our 2021 annual meeting of stockholders, our stockholders voted to approve, on an advisory basis, the compensation of our named executive officers, as disclosed in the proxy statement for that meeting.
 We refer to this vote as our say-on-pay vote.
-Our Compensation Committee considered the results of the say-on-pay vote (which received approximately 98% approval of the votes cast) at its meetings after the say-on-pay vote when it set annual executive compensation.
-After our Compensation Committee reviewed the stockholders' approval of the say-on-pay vote in 2020, our Compensation Committee decided to maintain the general framework of our fiscal 2019 compensation policies and programs for our named executive officers in fiscal 2020, with certain modifications, including the introduction of performance metrics in our Executive Semi-Annual Plan and equity awards focused on achievement of certain key strategic initiatives, as the Committee believed such programs continued to be in the best interest of our stockholders.
+Our Compensation Committee considered the results of the say-on-pay vote (which received approximately 99% approval of the votes cast) at its meetings after the say-on-pay vote when it set annual executive compensation.
+After our Compensation Committee reviewed the stockholders' approval of the say-on-pay vote in 2021, our Compensation Committee decided to maintain the general framework of our fiscal 2020 compensation policies and programs for our named executive officers in fiscal 2021, with certain modifications, including the incorporation of a safety metric into achievement of both Executive Bonus Plan awards and equity awards, and a move away from strategic initiative metrics, in favor of greater focus on financial metrics, as the Committee believed such programs continued to be in the best interest of our stockholders.